BIOGRAPHY OF SHEIKH AKIJUDDIN

-While hunting for job, Akijuddin slept in the Sealdah railway station in Kolkata.
+While hunting for a job, Akijuddin slept at the Sealdah railway station in Kolkata.
 He once witnessed bananas being auctioned off to merchants by shops.
-He opened Nilamwala Chhay Ana (Auctioneer six ana) in Kolkaka, where everything cost six ana.
+He opened Nilamwala Chhay Ana (Auctioneer six ana) in Kolkata, where everything cost six ana.
 After being arrested and punished, he liquidated his possessions in Kolkata.
 He relocated to Peshawar, where he resided for two years.
 He returned to Kolkata with some money he had obtained in Peshawar.

 The Akij Group is involved in a variety of socio-cultural activities.
-The group has been running a large orphanage in district town for free.
-In addition, the Group has purchased a contemporary mother and child hospital that was previously held by Save the Children (UK).
+The group has been running a large orphanage in the district town for free.
+In addition, the Group has purchased a contemporary mother-and-child hospital that was previously held by Save the Children (UK).
 Ad-din Welfare Centre and Ad-Din Foundation, which Sir Akijuddin formed with the inspiration and participation of another social crusader, Professor Mohammad Sharif Husain, run the hospital as a not-for-profit organization.

 Sheikh Akij founded the Akij Group, which is an industrial giant.
 The Akij Group was able to increase its profits and expand its activities.
 The Akij Group has grouped the following industrial entities under its umbrella by the year 1998:

 Akij Printing and Packaging Limited (1974),